Micah456/EmailWebApp/README.md

 database - sysapi - processapi - expapi - html/css/js

 *Current task:*
--Implement print button for emails

 *Remaining tasks: stretch goals:*
--Remove data and output folders, then ignore data in gitignore and add back data folder again -Password rules
+-Remove data and output folders, then ignore data in gitignore and add back data folder again -Press enter as well as clicking button
+-Password rules
 -Change date displayed on emails to time or day of the week if within given time period -Implement forward and replies
--Enable deletion of draft emails - involves trash folder -Enable deletion of sent emails - involves trash folder - email has TrashFrom and TrashTo boolean attributes -Connect to database and rework sysapi
+-Enable deletion of draft emails - involves trash folder -Enable deletion of sent emails - involves trash folder - email has TrashFrom and TrashTo boolean attributes -Media queries
--Media queries
 -Update urls so apis and webapp are restful
 -Update tests

 *Previous tasks:*
+-Implement print button for emails - DONE
 -Fix the redirects - make it redirect automatically - DONE -Authentication : use token to very users on every page - DONE -Authentication : create token when logging in - DONE